VodemSharp/Allowed.Svelte.NET/README.md

 # Allowed.Svelte.NET

-`Allowed.Svelte.NET` is a framework that provides a bridge between `Svelte` and `ASP.NET Core` to build fast and efficient web applications with a routing system for communication between front-end and server.
+Allowed.Svelte.NET is a framework that provides a bridge between Svelte and ASP.NET Core to build fast and efficient web applications.

-The framework was inspired by both `Blazor` and `Svelte`.
-While `Blazor` is a great platform for front-end development, both of its models - `Blazor WebAssembly` and `Blazor Server` - have some critical disadvantages that cannot be resolved in the near future.
-On the other hand, `Svelte` offers a [similar syntax](#comparison-of-blazor-and-svelte) to Blazor and is a great way for `.NET` developers with experience in `Razor` syntax to create great web apps.
+> The framework was inspired by Blazor and Svelte.
+While Blazor is a great platform for front-end development, both
+> of its models - Blazor WebAssembly and Blazor Server - have some critical disadvantages that cannot be resolved
+> in the near future.
+On the other hand, Svelte offers a [similar syntax](#comparison-of-blazor-and-svelte) to Blazor
+> and is a great way for .NET developers with experience in Razor syntax to create great web apps.

 # Table of Contents